GlareDB/glaredb.github.io/storage/index.md

 additional resources, or be inefficient if writes happen in very small batches.
 For transactional workloads, columnar models make less sense.

-This table outlines some of the data formats and sources that GlareDB supports and identifies the modality. [n.b.
+This table outlines some popular data formats and and sources and identifies the modality. [n.b.
 Engines like MySQL and PostgreSQL have some multi-modality capability.]

 | Format/System | Columnar | Record-Based | Supported in GlareDB |